Emporium-Platform/Emporium-order-service/README.md

 # Emporium Order Service

 The Order Service is a core backend component of the Emporium platform, responsible for processing book purchase requests.
-It communicates with the Catalog Service to verify availability and pricing, updates inventory, logs each transaction to a persistent CSV file, and supports replication to a secondary order instance.
+It communicates with the Catalog Service to verify availability and pricing, updates inventory, and supports replication to a secondary order instance.
 ## Features

 - Handles book purchase transactions